licensezero/licensezero-private-license/terms.md

 # Summary

 This is a private license for software, granted by a software developer through their agent to a specific user.
-This license grants broad permission to use the software, but only to the user given the license.

 # Details